-Reconsider travel to Laos due to COVID-19.
+Reconsider travel to Laos due to civil unrest and COVID-19-related restrictions.
+Some areas have increased risk.
 Read the entire Travel Advisory.

 Reconsider travel to: